Federal judge in Seattle blocks release of blueprints for 3D-printed guns

 The multistate lawsuit alleges that the settlement between Wilson, his company and the Trump administration did not get the approval of the Department of Defense, and didn’t give Congress 30 days notice before agreeing to allow Defense Distributed to begin publishing 3D gun files, by creating a special exemption for Wilson’s company in the ITAR.

-The lawsuit also says the settlement infringes on states’ rights to regulate firearms, therefore violating the Tenth Amendment.
+The lawsuit also says the settlement infringes on states’ rights to regulate firearms, therefore violating the 10th Amendment.

-Ferguson asked for a temporary restraining order to block Defense Distributed plans to begin publishing 3D-gun blueprints online Aug.
-1.
+In a tweet Tuesday morning, Trump said he is “looking into” his administration’s decision to clear the way for Wilson’s actions.
+“Already spoke to NRA, doesn’t seem to make much sense!” he tweeted.

+However, it was not immediately clear what Trump is prepared to do.
+He has been a staunch supporter of gun rights and has repeatedly said that he is the best friend of the National Rifle Association, which contributed about $30 million to his presidential campaign.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.